Do you find it unsettling when your patients/clients become distressed or dissociated during appointments?

 After paying the deposit of £300 including VAT, the remainder of the fee can be paid by instalments as indicated on the invoice.
 Some reduced-fee places may be awarded depending on student circumstances, subject to availability.
 The course fee can also be invoiced fully or partially to an employer or funding organisation.
 Please contact us for details.

-Applicants are expected to be qualified and expereience professionals in a helping profession, who are secure in their mode of practice.
+Applicants are expected to be qualified and experienced professionals in a medical or mental health or helping profession, who are established in their scope of practice.
 This will be covered in the application form.
 All applicants are expected to:

-The Grove Practice is accredited by NCP (National Council for Psychotherapists) as a CPD training centre.
+The Grove Practice is accredited by NCIP (National Council for Integrative Psychotherapists) as a CPD training centre.
 As such, all The Grove’s courses are awarded NCP accreditation for CPD (Continuous Professional Development).

 This accreditation provides reassurance regarding high standards of teaching and course content.